 NHS Doc.
-Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District Revision No: 015 Date of Issue: 20/10/23 Title: Pathology Users' Handbook Page 75 of 108
+Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District Revision No: 017 Date of Issue: 08/08/2024 Title: Pathology Users' Handbook Page 77 of 125

-Specimen Type Sample collection Service location Turnaround time - All TAT are approximate unless more complex work is required on a sample or isolate Genital swabs Container: Amies transport medium with charcoal (Transwabs) Take cervical and high vaginal swabs with the aid of a speculum to avoid vulval contamination.
+Specimen Type Sample collection Service location Turnaround time - All TAT are approximate unless more complex work is required on a sample or isolate Container: Amies transport medium with charcoal (Transwabs) Genital swabs (culture) Take cervical and high vaginal swabs with the aid of a speculum to avoid vulval contamination.
 For trichomonas swab the posterior fornix.
-If pelvic infection or gonorrhoea is suspected include the cervical os.
-Container: Amies transport medium with charcoal (Transwabs) In-house tests TAT 3 days MRSA screening swabs Routine screening of elective and emergency admissions are performed by culture method using chromogenic agar.
-Guidance on MRSA screening is in the Hospital Infection Prevention & Control Policy 12: MRSA (Table 1 and flowchart in section 12.4) available on the intranet at: http://nww.hdft.nhs.uk/long-term-and-unscheduled-care/infection-prevention-control-tb-service/hospital-and-hdft-community-staff-resources/ipc-policies-on-a-page/ In-house tests TAT 3 days Pernasal swab for diagnosis of pertussis (whooping cough) Container: pernasal swab (note: thin wire shaft) Pernasal swabs for pertussis culture and full instructions for their use are available from the microbiology department.
-The swabs have a thin flexible wire shaft.
-SWABS WITH A RIGID SHAFT ARE UNSUITABLE AND WILL NOT BE PROCESSED.
-After sampling, swabs should be transported to the laboratory in CHARCOAL TRANSPORT MEDIUM (this is the black medium supplied with 'standard' microbiology swabs).
-Culture: In-house tests TAT 7 days Serology/PCR (see table 2)
+If pelvic infection or In-house tests Comunication (Cantairo) gonorrhoea is suspected include the cervical os.
+TAT 3 days Microscopy for bacterial vaginosis is performed on HVS samples from all pregnant patients, and on specific request on patients aged 14-60 only.
+Water (for hospital tap Container: Sterilin Sterile Water Sampling Bottle containing sodium thiosulphate In-house tests water testing only) Specimens collected by HIF personnel on pre-arranged weekday and delivered straight to Microbiology department.
+TAT 3 days Mouth swabs, oral Container: Amies transport medium with charcoal (Transwabs) In-house tests rinse Oral rinse sterile to be collected into universal container TAT 3 days Container: Amies transport medium with charcoal (Transwabs) Routine screening of elective and emergency admissions are performed by culture method using chromogenic agar.
+In-house tests MRSA screening swabs Guidance on MRSA screening is in the Hospital Infection Prevention & Control Policy 12: MRSA (Table 1 and flowchart in section 12.4) available on the TAT 3 days intranet at: http://nww.hdft.nhs.uk/long-term-and-unscheduled-care/infection-prevention-control-tb-service/hospital-and-hdft-community-staff-resources/ipc-policies-on-a-page/